andreamunafo/deeprl-tennis/report.md

 Traditional reinforcement learning approaches such as Q-Learning or policy gradient are poorly suited to multi-agent environments due to the environment becoming non-stationary from the perspective of any individual agent.
 This means that the environment changes in a way that is not explainable by changes in the agent’s own policy, leading to learning instability.

 To solve this environment, this work uses the approach proposed in [Lowe et al, Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf), and adopts a centralized training with decentralized execution, allowing the policies to use extra information to ease training, as long as this information is not used at test time.
+The centralized critic with deterministic policies works very well in practice.
-To do this, following [Lowe et al, Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf), this work implements a simple extension to the actor-critic policy gradient method, where the critic is augmented with extra information about the policies of other agents, while the actor only has access to local information.
-After training is completed, only the local actors are used at execution phase, acting in a decentralized manner and equally applicable in cooperative and competitive settings.
+This is done, as suggested in [Lowe et al, Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf), implementing a simple extension to the actor-critic policy gradient method, where the critic is augmented with extra information about the policies of other agents (multi-agent deep deterministic policy gradient - MADDPG).
+The actor has only access to local information.
+After training is completed, only the local actors are used during the execution phase, acting in a decentralized manner and equally applicable in cooperative and competitive settings.

 In this implementation, the actor network is implemented through a simple network: